-- (1) Under the 2005 option plan, 684,473 options were granted to Mr. Derbin, of which 256,677 options were surrendered pursuant to a termination of employment agreement.
-Under the 2004 plan (which replaced the 2003 plan) 1,172,767 options were granted to Mr. Derbin of which 244,326 options were surrendered pursuant to a termination of employment agreement. - (2) Reflects the grant to Mr. Appel equal to 3% of the outstanding shares of the company made in April 2005.
-Does not reflect a subsequent grant increasing the number of options to 5% of the shares and options of the Company which was made in the current fiscal year.
+- (1) Under our 2005 Stock Option Plan and subject to approval of the Plan by stockholders, Mr. Derbin was granted 684,473 options of which 256,677 options were surrendered pursuant to a termination of his employment agreement.
+Under our 2004 Stock Option Plan (which replaced the 2003 plan), Mr. Derbin had been granted 1,172,767 options of which 244,326 options were surrendered pursuant to a termination of his employment agreement. - (2) Reflects the grant to Mr. Appel equal to 3% of our outstanding shares made in April 2005 but does not reflect a subsequent grant in 2006 of options to increase the number of options to 5% of our outstanding shares and options.